duffcon/HoverScrub/README.md

 # HoverScrub

 ### What:
 A simple demo controlling video playback using the mousemove event in HTML5.
-This is not meant to replace video playback, just provide another option.
-I dusted off after effects and made a simple animation that gets chaotic at the end.
-Comprehending such a video will require one to rewatch it forwards and backwards.

-Note: The playback is controlled only by the x position but I didn't want him to get lonely so I kept the y position in.
+Note: This displays the y position but playback is only controlled by the x position.

 ### Why:

 Cleaner look.
-Boredom.

 ### How: